snowplow-archive/snowplow.github.com/_posts/2014-04-xx-snowplow-javascript-tracker-2.0.0-released.md

 Use it like this:

 {% highlight javascript %}
-snowplow_name_here('trackLinkClick', 'first-link', 'link-class', '', 'http://www.example.com');
+window.snowplow_name_here('trackLinkClick', 'first-link', 'link-class', '', 'http://www.example.com');
 {% endhighlight %}

 (`elementTarget` refers to the link's target attribute, which can specifies where the linked document is opened - for example, a new tab or a new window.)